Can students take more than one class in Summer Learning?

 - No, students who have graduated are not able to take Summer Learning courses.

 How will a parent know if their child should enroll in the Literacy or the Numeracy program?

-- Literacy and Numeracy courses are designed for students who will benefit from increasing their knowledge in the subject matter by acquiring the core skills in these areas of study.
+- Literacy and Numeracy courses are designed for students who will benefit from increasing their competencies and knowledge in the subject matter by practicing the core skills in these areas of study.

 - Literacy and Numeracy courses are targeted for students who have already taken Math 8 or 9 or English 8 or 9 but who need to further develop curricular competencies before entering the next level.

 How do the Math and English Foundations courses work?

-- The delivery of Math and English Foundations is unique to the NVSD.
-Students who register for Math 8 and 9 (Numeracy), or English 8 and 9 (Literacy) will be assessed on the first day of classes and then grouped based on skill level.
+- Students who register for Math 8 and 9 (Numeracy), or English 8 and 9 (Literacy) will be assessed on the first day of classes and then grouped based on skill level.

 - This provides the opportunity for direct, individualized learning, and allows the teacher to focus on gaps in learning and the needs for support as demonstrated through the assessments.

 If my child takes a Foundations course are they guaranteed to pass?

 - No, there are no guarantees.
-Students who take Literacy or Numeracy 8 or 9 will be assessed accordingly and will only earn a pass (meeting expectations) or a fail (not meeting expectations).
+Students who take Literacy or Numeracy 8 or 9 will be assessed accordingly and will earn a pass (meeting expectations) or a fail (not meeting expectations).
 The focus in the Foundations courses is on skill acquisition and refinement – not on grades.

 How do I register my child for the Elementary Summer Learning program?

 - Parents cannot register their child for the Elementary Summer Learning program.

 - Students in the Elementary Summer Learning program are admitted by referral only.
 Students are recommended by School Based Resource Teams and in consultation with the family.

 How do students know who their teacher will be?